 Additional Care Advice for Diarrhea in Dogs

-When you are using these home remedies, you will also need a few other tips to help ensure your dog is getting the best of care and will recovery faster.
+When you are using a home remedy, you will also need a few other tips to help ensure your dog is getting the best of care and will recover faster.

 - Ensure your dog is getting plenty of rest.